17 Facts About Deep Blue Sea For Its 20th Anniversary

-The filmmakers created Deep Blue Sea’s monstrous makos with a combination of visual effects and animatronic sharks.
+Deep Blue Sea’s filmmakers created its monstrous makos with a combination of visual effects and animatronic sharks.
 “My whole approach to this movie was, no more hiding sharks,” Harlin said in DVD special features.
-“This time you’re going to really see them.
+"This time you’re going to really see them.
 That’s a challenge.
 We’ve seen sharks on the Discovery Channel.
 We know what they look like, so our sharks had to be totally convincing.”

 Harlin recounted one of those times in the DVD commentary. “[One shark] was sitting in [McAlester’s] room and just as we were getting the computer programming finished, all of a sudden it leapt up [and] went through the ceiling,” he said.
 “All these 2x4s flying away like matchsticks.
 It was a good warning for us.
 It gave us an idea of the awesome power of these creatures and how careful we had to be in terms of the cast and crew being close to them, and how the computer program had to have failsafe procedures so nobody got hurt.”

 5. Samuel L. Jackson was originally offered a different role.